study-flamingo/gamemaster-mcp/README.md

 A comprehensive (Model Context Protocol (MCP))[https://www.github.com/modelcontextprotocol] server for managing AI-assisted Dungeons & Dragons campaigns, built with **FastMCP 2.9.0+**

+**Gamemaster MCP 🐉** aims to be the ultimate AI-assisted Dungeon Master for DnD 5e, providing:

+- **For Groups**: A comprehensive toolkit to help the user run campaigns more effectively
+- **For Solo Players**: A complete virtual DnD experience that facilitates immersive solo play
+- **For Worldbuilders**: Powerful tools to assist in creating rich, interconnected game worlds

+Built on FastMCP, the server provides structured data models and intelligent tools to manage all aspects of a D&D campaign while enabling natural language interaction through MCP clients.

 **🚧 Under construction 🚧**

 ## ✨ Features